shuftipro/Android-SDK/README.md

 4. Right-click on 'app module' → Select 'Open Module setting'.
 5. Select 'Dependencies' from the right pane.
 6. Select '+' icon from the top right corner → select 'module dependency' → select 'shuftipro-sdk'.

+## SDK Version:
+Currently our updated SDK version is 1.0.8.

 ## Verifications: